jjfPCSI1/scheme-book/scheme/alists/modifying.md

 otherwise you may have to use `assv-set!` or `assoc-set!` and - again - familiarize yourself with the different levels of equality in Scheme.
-(Again: please not the different order of arguments as compared to `acons`.)
+(Again: please note the different order of arguments as compared to `acons`.)

 The procedure first checks if the alist already contains an entry with the given key.
 If it does it replaces the value for that key, so the original alist is